equivalent/scrapbook2/handlebarsjs.md

 # parent/root context

-there is no possibilty to access root context of template once you change the context with looping (e.g. each) [more info](https://github.com/wycats/handlebars.js/issues/392) .
+there is no possibillty to access root context of template once you change the context with looping (e.g. each) [more info](https://github.com/wycats/handlebars.js/issues/392) .
-However there is a posibility to access previous context with '../'
+However there is a posibillity to access previous context with '../'